Justice, truth and peace #

 Legal Jargon # Lawyers are trained in the arts of linguistic combat; persuasion – casuistry, sophistry and eristic logic, to win at all costs.
 Specious and spurious arguments trump truth and reality.
 Manipulation of evidence can lead to perception management. "—You and I both do the same thing, he would chide me, “sleight of hand - making things appear to be what they’re not.”
 Alan M.Dershowitz, US defence lawyer, writing of his son, a professional magician, 1991.

 Legal Reform # Law reform is a constant recurring need, yet tenaciously resisted by those responsible for providing Justice.
 Major reforms throughout the last 800 years have been slow and tortuous.
 The Victorian era saw some major progress.
 Trials from the 1870’s were vastly improved from earlier in the century.
-Vital to any vibrant democracy is trust; faith in the: “fairness and how our legislative and judicial branch can continue to be respected,” Senator Murkowski.
+However we appear to be on a downward spiral of regressive practices.
+All matters of the heart should not be subjected to adversarial processes.

 Lawyers # “What’s wrong with lawyer jokes?
 Lawyers don’t think they’re funny and we don’t think they’re jokes.”
 Lawyers have an image problem!
 Despite the projection of a glamourous profession, public perception of lawyers appears to be at a low ebb even though there are many extremely good lawyers about.
 As individuals we are not our failures; but a profession or institution is often defined by its “rotten apples”.
 When Amal Alamuddin married George Clooney, her profession was qualified by a significant modifier – “human rights” lawyer – what if she had been a corporation, crimminal or tax lawyer – how would this have affected her image?